sdeshp0/energy_uc_ml/README.md

 > raw accuracy here — the win comes entirely from picking the quantile
 > whose *bias direction* matches what the optimization needs, not from the
 > forecast being "better."

-This is the standard cost-asymmetry argument for why decision-quality metrics (not just forecast accuracy) matter in operations research — and it's a good jumping-off point for the Phase 2 extensions below.

 ## Project structure